Many-body quantum resources of graph states

-{\it Conclusions---} We have developed a method allowing the characterisation of quantum resources of graph states, such as the many-body entanglement and Bell correlations, and quantum Fisher information.
+We developed a method to characterize the quantum resources of graph states, including many-body entanglement, Bell correlations, and quantum Fisher information.
 We provided analytical predictions for the many-body entanglement Bell correlations for any number of qubits for the considered examples of star, Tur'an, and r-ary tree graph topologies.
-Furthermore, we demonstrated that Tur\'an graph topology forms a family of many-body quantum states useful for quantum metrology.
-We used the method to analyze quantum correlations for square grid cluster states.
+Furthermore, we demonstrated that Tur\'an graph topology constitutes a family of many-body quantum states that are useful for quantum metrology.
+We applied our method to analyze quantum correlations in square-lattice cluster states.
 Finally, we characterized $146$ non-equivalent classes under local complementation and graph isomorphism for up to $8$ qubits with respect to $k$-separability.

-The proposed method can be used for arbitrary topologies of graph states with a full many-body numerical approach, or with the help of tensor networks quantum state representation.
-Furthermore, it allows us to formulate the problem of graph state preparation with a desired entanglement depth as an optimization problem with constraints on qubits connectivity or on the amount of entangling gates.
+The proposed method can be used for graph states with arbitrary topologies using a full many-body numerical approach.
+Alternatively, one can use a tensor network quantum state representation.
+Furthermore, the method allows us to formulate the graph state preparation problem with a desired entanglement strength as an optimization problem with constraints on the qubit connectivity or the number of entangling gates.

 The Bell correlator $\Enq$ allows to systematically trace the $k$-locality/separability of a quantum state.
 As we have shown it is sensitive to changes in the number of edges.
 Thus, one can observe how the exponent $\gamma$, which is roughly the distance of the state from the GHZ state, grows as the graph's connectivity increases.
 The correlator is given by the modulus squared of a single element of the density matrix.
 Therefore, it is relatively simple to calculate, even when one must optimize the orientation of the raising operator for each qubit.
 Furthermore, the Bell correlator $\Enq$ should be accessible in experiments using the method of multiple quantum coherences~\cite{garttner2017measuring,PhysRevLett.120.040402}.